University of California, Berkeley

 Center for Ethnographic Research

 Summer Workshop in Qualitative Research Methods

-Offered with support from UC Berkeley’s Department of Sociology, Institute for the Study of Societal Issues,
+Offered with support from the Institute for the Study of Societal Issues,

-and Joseph A. Myers Center for Research on Native American Issues
+the Joseph A. Myers Center for Research on Native American Issues,

-In addition to these group meetings, each participant will meet individually with the instructors and receive feedback on research project development and design.
+In addition to these group meetings, each participant will meet individually with the instructor and receive feedback on research project development and design.

 During the CER workshop, students develop an empirical research project proposal for an honors thesis, masters thesis, advanced methods class, scholarly article, or conference presentation.
 In this process, students develop hands-on research and logistical experience and receive structure and guidance in the development of an independent and original project.
 Students will walk away with a refined 6-page research proposal for an honors thesis, masters thesis, graduate school, or fellowship application.
 They will also gain first-hand experience in qualitative research data collection and analysis methods through a collective research project conducted during the six weeks of the workshop.

-In-person group seminars will take place twice/week for three hours each, on Mondays and Thursdays from 10am-1pm.
-In addition, participants are expected to meet weekly with the graduate mentors on their individual projects.
+There will be approximately six hours/week of virtual or in-person group meetings.
+In addition, participants are expected to meet weekly with the graduate mentor on their individual projects.
 Participants should expect to spend about 20 hours per week in seminars, meetings, and completing assignments.

 Still have questions?
 Contact firstname.lastname@example.org 510 642-0813